Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: Abstract

 \section{Abstract}

-We investigate the possibility of combining explanations for the muon anomalous magnetic moment $g_\mu-2$ and observations of $B$-physics anomalies in $R_{K,K^*}$ ratios in a left-right model with an inverse seesaw mechanism.
-We emphasize that the observed deviation from the Standard Model predictions can be accommodated in a large part of the parameter space of this class of models, where loops with massive neutrinos and charged Higgs as well as $W$-boson contribute significantly to both $g_\mu-2$ and $R_{K,K^{*}}$.
-Stringent constraints due to lepton flavor violation $\mu \to e \gamma$ and the electron anomalous magnetic moment $g_e-2$ are considered, and the results are compatible.
+We investigate the possibility of explanation for the muon anomalous magnetic moment $g_\mu-2$ in a left-right model with an inverse seesaw mechanism.
+We emphasize that the observed deviation from the Standard Model predictions can be accommodated in a large part of the parameter space of this class of models, where loops with massive neutrinos and charged Higgs boson as well as the weak $W$ boson contribute significantly to $g_\mu-2$.
+Stringent constraints due to lepton flavor violation $\mu\to{e}\gamma$, $\mu$-${e}$~conversion and the electron anomalous magnetic moment $g_e-2$ are considered, and the results are compatible.